 How the Lucky 31 bet calculator works

-The calculator spreads stake across five singles, ten doubles, ten trebles, five fourfolds, and a fivefold.
-Each block shows gross return, net profit, and contribution to the overall ticket so you can see where cover comes from and where upside lives.
-Bonus fields let you apply one-winner, five-winner, or all-winner boosts; each-way mode mirrors standard festival terms; and settlement controls keep a live view of remaining exposure.
+Stake is spread across five singles, ten doubles, ten trebles, five fourfolds, and a fivefold accumulator.
+Each tier shows gross return, net profit, and how much it contributes to the total so you can see where cover comes from.
+Bonus inputs support common promo structures; each-way terms mirror racing place offers; settlement controls keep projections live as results come in.

-- Settlement tracker that updates potential returns per result.
+- Settlement tracker that updates returns as legs are marked settled.

-- Commission and free bet handling for realistic net results.
+- Commission and free bet handling for realistic net profit.

-- Stake summary that keeps total outlay and ROI front of mind.
+- Stake summary that keeps total outlay and ROI clear.

 When to use the Lucky 31 bet calculator